pythonlover02/volt-gui/README.md

 If this software is not provided, its options will be locked.

 - [scx](https://github.com/sched-ext/scx) in the case you want to make use of the CPU Pluggable Schedulers
-- [mangohud](https://github.com/flightlessmango/MangoHud) in the case you want to make use of the Render Pipeline Settings.
+- [mangohud](https://github.com/flightlessmango/MangoHud) in the case you want to make use of the MangoHud Settings.
 Both the native or the Flatpak version satisfy the dependency.
 - [lsfg-vk](https://github.com/PancakeTAS/lsfg-vk) in the case you want to make use of the LS Frame Gen Settings.
 Both the native or the Flatpak version satisfy the dependency.
 - `glxinfo` its required to use the OpenGL Render Selector.
 - `vulkaninfo` and the `vulkan mesa layer` are required to use the Vulkan Render Selector.